 If you'd like to chat through any of these opportunities or would like more information, please get in touch using the details at the bottom of this page.

-Southdown’s Client Involvement and Inclusion Manager will shortly be joining our team to support the development of client involvement opportunities across the organisation.
+Southdown’s Client Involvement and Inclusion Manager is currently looking at the development of client involvement opportunities across the organisation.
 Working alongside our Client Involvement and Inclusion Manager are our Client Involvement Champions, members of staff working across our services who are passionate about developing client involvement opportunities.

 Client Involvement Advisory Group